Updated: Dec 24, 2020

 4) Harassment / neglect of blood donors when they need blood themselves

-The campaigns run by government and NGOs are successful enough to allay the fears and doubts about “what happens to my donated blood”?
+The campaigns run by government and NGOs are not successful enough to allay the fears and doubts about “what happens to my donated blood”?

 This is not an imaginary fear.
 It has solid basis of reality check by people.

 Now there are 2 ways to handle this situation